 SurferToday.com reported the record which belongs to Gary Saavedra, from Panama.
 The national surfing champion confirmed the "Longest Wave Surfed on Open Water": 43.1 miles (66.47 kilometres), on the Panama Canal, in Panama, on the 19th March 2011.

-Mike Parsons, the famous big wave charger, owns the record for the "Largest Wave Surfed".
-The stunt was achieved at Cortes Bank, when the North American surfer rode a 23.4-metre wave face (77 ft) in height.
+Garrett McNamara, the big wave charger, owns the record for the "Largest Wave Surfed".
+The stunt was achieved at Praia do Norte, Nazaré, when the Hawaiian surfer rode a 23.7-meter wave face (78 ft) in Portugal.

 The "Longest Surfboard" was shaped by Nev Hyman, from Australia, and it is 12 metres (39ft) long, 3 metres (9 ft) wide and 30 centimeters (11.8 in) thick.